Launch Your First Supplement in the US & EU: A Product Guide

 • how it fits into a daily routine

 The best first-product packaging is usually clear rather than clever.
-Avoid overcrowding the label with every benefit, ingredient, and buzzword.
+Avoid overcrowding the label.
 Make the product easy to understand in three seconds.

 8. Map the Real Launch Timeline